Transferring real estate to your Trust is an easy process if you know the correct steps to take. This blog is one of three on this process.

 Transferring real estate typically requires signing a deed to transfer your interest in the property to the Trust and then recording that deed with the county.

 The process varies a little by state.
 Each county can set its own requirements for how to format a deed, how to record a deed, and whether any other paperwork must be filed with the deed.
 Most states recognize several types of deeds, but “Quit Claim Deeds” or “Trust Transfer Deeds” are most commonly used to transfer property to a Trust in Colorado.

-The information above is the first step in how to transfer real estate into a trust.
-The second step includes checking with your mortgage company on how to transfer the mortgage if the property is not owned outright.
-This second step will be discussed in more detail in my next blog post.
+In our October 2023 blog, we discussed the first step to transferring real property into a living trust.
+This second blog will discuss the importance of checking with your mortgage company on how to transfer the mortgage if the property is not owned outright.